resthub/resthub.org/spring-stack.rst

 .. warning::

-	Be aware that when you override a Spring MVC controller method, your new method automatically reuse method level annotations from parent classes, but not parameters level annotations.
-That's why you need to specify parameters annotations again in order to make it works, like in the previous code sample.
+	Be aware that when you override a Spring MVC controller method, your new method automatically reuse method level annotations from parent classes, but not parameter level annotations.
+That's why you need to specify parameters annotations again in order to make it work, like in the previous code sample.

 Web client
 ==========